RolletQuentin/ultimate-tic-tac-toe/README.md

 # Ultimate Tic Tac Toe

 This is a school project.
-Here is an implementation of the teasing game, in Python, and a solver using the A\* alogorithm.
+Here is an implementation of the Tic Tac Toe game, in Python, and a solver using the Minimax alogorithm and Alpha–beta pruning.

 ## Installation